4 years full-time

 This module will:

-You'll study further modules in languages or linguistics, these can include one Languages For All module or an elective module offered by another department.
+You may also choose one Languages For All module or an elective module offered by another department.

-You'll go to a Spanish-speaking country.
 We assist you in setting up overseas university study, teaching or work placements, and offer guidance on all aspects of the year.
 See our current year abroad pages for more information.

 You'll complete two assignments while on your year abroad.
 These are assessed on a pass/fail basis and do not contribute to your final degree grade.

 Your final year core module in Spanish is designed to consolidate your critical skills through in-depth research and analysis.
 By this stage in your degree, you'll be able to demonstrate oral and written fluency, as well as accurate language use in its social and cultural contexts.
-You will write a research essay of around 3000 words.

 Our modules may change to reflect the latest academic thinking and expertise of our staff.